keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 * First `claim` needs to be password protected, only those who know the password (event organizers/doorman) should be able to `claim`.
 * Second claim can be called without a password
 * The key is deleted after its second use and cannot be claimed again
-* Fake/Bogus keys cannot be claimed.
+* Fake keys cannot be claimed.
 This is to prevent people from making their own QR codes to try and enter the event

 To ensure the first claim is password protected, `claim` will be called without a password and its expected that the current key use remains at 1.
 Then, `claim` will be called with the correct password, which should cause current key use to increment to 2.